Around the world by bike

 (210km - 8days)

-A lot of rubbish is generated by so many passengers on a ship (meals and snacks are served in polystyrene containers, and most wrappers, etc. are plastic.
-This rubbish was collected in large plastic refuse bags and stored at the other end of our passage – but during the night the large side-hatch was opened and all that rubbish was unceremoniously dumped into the ocean!l I could not believe my eyes, after all that careful collection, what’s the point?!
+A significant amount of garbage was generated by the many passengers.
+Meals and snacks were all served in polystyrene containers, and most wrappers were plastic.
+I was impressed that all the garbage was collected in large plastic refuse bags and stored at the other end of our passage.
+To my shock and horror, a large side-hatch was opened during the night, and all rubbish, unceremoniously dumped into the ocean.
+I couldn’t believe my eyes.

-We arrived in Surabaya, at around 22h00 (instead of in the afternoon, due to the engine problems).
-It took forever to get off the boat with our bikes and bags.
-We once again cycled in the dark into town to find a hotel.
-I was more than happy to be off the boat and into fresh air.
+Due to our engine problems, arrival in Surabaya was only around 22h00, instead of in the afternoon.
+It took forever to get off the boat with the bikes and all our panniers.
+Again, it took cycling in the dark to find accommodation, and I was more than happy to be off the ship and in the fresh air.

 11 July – Surabaya